meshavl

 • SenseCAP T1000-E

-• Many T-Echo units
+• LilyGo T-Echo

-• Some prebuilt Heltec or RAK kits
+• Prebuilt Heltec kits

-When You Need to Flash Manually
+When You’ll Need to Flash Manually

 • Connecting via USB

-• Using the web flasher or command line tools
+• Using the web flasher or command-line tools

 • Installing the latest stable firmware

-Common Mistakes
+Common Flashing Mistakes

 Wrong firmware selected